 Building networks of church development leaders.
 These networks can be for supportive peer learning and accountability or emerge through partnership in a common form of mission and ministry.
-Current networks and learning communities include the Green Awakening Network and the Amalgamations, Mergers & Other Forms of Cooperative Ministry learning circle.
+Current networks and learning communities include the Green Awakening Network.

 Church Development Resources

 The Centre develops resource materials to guide congregational development with topics such as: Becoming an Inviting Church, Church Redevelopment, Leadership, Small Group Ministries, and more.

 For more details, contact Ron Ewart, Program Coordinator, at firstname.lastname@example.org or at 905-771-5124 / 1-800-235-8822 ext 29